kjansson/minipot/README.md

 # minipot

-Minipot is a simplistic SSH honeypot written in Go leveraging the Docker engine for client environments.
+Minipot is a simple to use SSH honeypot written in Go leveraging the Docker engine for client environments.
 It is multi-user, has session control, user interaction logging and packet capture capabilities.
 It is written with user friendliness in mind, and requires minimal effort to build and run.

 # How does it work?
 Minipot is a "fake" SSH server which accepts login with any username and password after a given number of attempts.